cozy-creator/noot-standard/README.md

 ### To Do

+- For the deconstruct function, we may want to check ownership in some way, just in case.
+- Consider moving the transfer_cap to the EntryNoot, rather than the noot.
 - For borrowing a noot from a shared wrapper, do we need to assert that the transaction-sender is the owner?
 Note that because 'noots' have store, a user can (1) polymorphic-transfer the noot to someone else, allowing them to get a reference to the noot, or even full possession of it, while not owning it, or (2) store the noot in a custom struct, share it, and then allow anyone to get a reference to it, or take it by value.
 That's why it's important function-creators check is_owner for a noot, although if they want lots of people to be able to write to it or read from it, they can.
 - Consider using 'economy' rather than 'market'
 - Add a separate 'gating mechanism' for the noot dispenser (white list, price adjustment, etc.)